EgoDemoGen: Egocentric Demonstration Generation for Viewpoint Generalization in Robotic Manipulation: Experiments

-\textbf{Real-World Environment:} We conduct real-world experiments in a Mobile ALOHA platform.
-Detailed Setup is in Appendix~\ref{sec:real_setup}.
-Tasks include \textit{Pick Up Bowl}, \textit{Pick Bowl and Place to Basket}, and \textit{Pick Bowl and Place to Plate}.
-50 demonstrations are collected per task from the standard egocentric viewpoint via teleoperation.
-Evaluation involves 20 trials each for three fixed viewpoints: standard, counterclockwise, and clockwise egocentric viewpoint, as shown in Figure~\ref{fig:tasks}(c).
+\textbf{Real world.} We use a Mobile ALOHA platform with dual arms and a head-mounted egocentric camera.
+We evaluate on five tasks: \textit{Pick Up Bowl}, \textit{Place Bowl Basket}, \textit{Place Bowl Plate}, \textit{Place Box Microwave}, and \textit{Close Microwave}.
+For each task, 50 demonstrations are collected from the standard egocentric viewpoint via teleoperation.
+Each method is evaluated over 20 trials per task for the standard egocentric viewpoint and four fixed novel egocentric viewpoints, as shown in \Cref{fig:tasks}.